Zimbabwe - Lion Conservation in Victoria Falls

 Volunteer to work up close with lions against the backdrop of the majestic Victoria Falls.
 Be involved in the research of lion behavior and participate in one of the world's few initiatives to release them back into the wild.
-Volunteers will also volunteer to assist the National Park's rangers and to teach about conservation in the local school.
+Volunteers will also assist the National Park's rangers teach about conservation in the local school.

 |Location of Project||Victoria Falls, Zimbabwe|

 |Project Length||Min 2 weeks - Max 8 weeks|